ccUnity3d/Brainztorm-docs/manual/quality/index.rst

 ************
 Introduction
 ************
-The Quality module laverage `Unity Quality Settings`_ for easily monitors game performance and change settings on the fly based on a per-device profiling.
+The Quality module leverage `Unity Quality Settings`_ for easily monitors game performance and change settings on the fly based on a per-device profiling.
 Quality sets the game's visual performance, avoiding the complexity from managing many screen sizes, resolutions, graphics cards, memory and other particular characteristics from each brand